-Before taking your prescribed medication read all the instructions that was provided by your pharmacist so that you can use the inhaler to administer the medication.
+Before taking your prescribed medication, read the label and medication guide or instruction sheet that was provided by your pharmacist.
+Use the medication exactly as directed.
 This medication should be used twice a day in the morning and evening.

 Rinse and gargle with water to help prevent infections in the mouth after using the inhaler.
 Never swallow the rinse water.
 If you have multiple inhalers allow at least a minute between medications taking care to rinse in between.

 Make sure you take Advair Diskus at the same time each day to create a routine for yourself and to ensure an even spread of medication in your system.
 Advair Diskus should be taken on a regular basis to have optimal results.
 Do not change or increase your dose.
 You should continue taking this medication even if you feel well.